The Gunny Sack

 Step One: Garlic

 Start by sauteing some minced garlic in olive oil in a large skillet.
+For fresh garlic, use four cloves.

-I like to buy my garlic already minced, in a jar and ready to be used.
-If measuring minced garlic, use two teaspoons.
+I like to buy my garlic already minced, in a jar, and ready to be used.
+To measure minced garlic, use two teaspoons.
+If you prefer to use dried minced garlic or garlic powder, use one teaspoon.

 broth and cream in skillet for spinach artichoke spaghetti squash sauce